akka/alpakka/docs/src/main/paradox/mqtt-streaming.md

 @@@

+The Alpakka MQTT connector provides an Akka Stream flow to connect to MQTT brokers.
+In addition, a flow is provided so that you can implement your own MQTT server in the case where you do not wish to use a broker.
+MQTT is a fine protocol for directed client/server interactions, as well as having an intermediary broker.

-The Alpakka MQTT connector provides an Akka Stream source, sink and flow to connect to MQTT brokers.
-It has no dependencies other than those of Akka Streams i.e. it is entirely reactive.
+The library has no dependencies other than those of Akka Streams i.e. it is entirely reactive.
 As such, there should be a significant performance advantage given its pure-Akka foundations.

 ### Reported issues